Khaled-Mahmmoud/MyCompetitiveProgramming/Math/Geometry.md

     return false;
 }
 ```
-### to check whether a given point lies inside a triangle or not
+### Check whether a given point lies inside a triangle or not?
 ```cpp
 /* A function to check whether point P(x, y) lies inside the triangle formed
    by A(x1, y1), B(x2, y2) and C(x3, y3) */